migleapa/RNA-Seq-Differential-Expression-Analysis/README.md

 Investigate the changes in gene expression and effects on Gene Ontology Biological Pathways (GOBP) in carboplatin-resistant samples compared to carboplatin-sensitive.

 **Bioinformatics Pipeline**:
-Bash:
+Bash:<br/>
-/Running QC on FASTQ files
+Running QC on FASTQ files<br/>
-/Adapter trimming using trim_galore
+Adapter trimming using trim_galore<br/>
-/Mapping to the human genome (hg38, Genome Reference Consortium GRCh38) using STAR Quantification of gene abundance using rsem
+Mapping to the human genome (hg38, Genome Reference Consortium GRCh38) using STAR Quantification of gene abundance using rsem
 R:
 Generating matrix of the rsem estimated_counts